 Shnoll repeatedly performed the same experiments involving first enzyme reactions and then purely chemical reactions and timed the duration of the reaction.
 He then moved on to radioactive decay, counting the numbers of emissions within a given time period and plotting the results on a series of charts.

-The charts are expected show a standard bell-curve which demonstrates a bulge corresponding to average value with the addition of the bell shaped random ‘noise’ caused by instrument error or other random influences.
+The charts are expected show some standard bell-type curve with added ‘noise’ caused by instrument inaccuracies or other random influences.

 Instead, he found that the charts showed fine grained patterns in the noise that did not disappear even when many measurements were taken and displayed an odd ‘periodicity’ which suggests that they are affected somehow by planetary and lunar motions.